Coteh/syntaxdb-atom-plugin/README.md

 # Issues
 - Pressing enter more than one on search will do multiple search requests. [#1](https://github.com/Coteh/syntaxdb-atom-plugin/issues/1)
 - Previous tab shortcut registers twice if not released immediately. [#2](https://github.com/Coteh/syntaxdb-atom-plugin/issues/2)
+- Example placement does not take tabbing of the document into account. [#5](https://github.com/Coteh/syntaxdb-atom-plugin/issues/5)

 # Future Additions
 - Finish spec tests